shpotes/arcliv/README.rst

-A command-line tool that makes the life (and ArXiv) easier for the researchers
+A command-line tool that makes life (and ArXiv) easier for the researchers

 * Free software: MIT license